Atry/protoc-gen-haxe/README.md

 I am also the author of [protoc-gen-as3](https://code.google.com/p/protoc-gen-as3/), which is the best Protocol Buffers implementation in ActionScript 3.
-I rewritten these code because I want try the Haxe way to generate code.
+I rewritten these code because I want to try the Haxe way to generate code.
 This table lists main different between `protoc-gen-as` (or any other Protocol Buffers implementation) and `protoc-gen-haxe`:

 | | protoc-gen-as3 | protoc-gen-haxe |